A-n-d-y/GestureDetector/Readme.md

 ﻿# Handwriting Recognition
 Example Unity project using point-based gesture recognition using [PDollar](https://depts.washington.edu/acelab/proj/dollar/pdollar.html).
-Within this demo, you can draw a numeric value, and if detected, it is converted into a character and displayed within a label.
+Within this demo, you can draw a numeric value and it will detect the character, providing a confidence score.

 ![Demo](https://i.ibb.co/qF9fjs0/hr1-git.gif)
 ## Features